Russia says it fired warning shots at UK destroyer in its waters | DW | 23.06.2021

 Russia's Defense Ministry said the British HMS Defender left Russian territory after warning shots were fired.
-However, the UK denied the incident.
+The UK denied the incident, saying its ship was in Ukrainian waters.

 A Russian military ship fired warning shots at a British Royal Navy destroyer in the Black Sea, Russian news agency Interfax cited Russia's Defense Ministry as saying on Wednesday.